-Figure 62.
+Figure 63.
 Metals - PM10 Concentration Comparison

-Figure 63 is a graph showing the percentage contribution of each of the individual metals compounds to the overall total.
-The concentrations vary somewhat from year to year, but not as much as the C1 through C4 compounds of the VOC section.
+Figure 64 is a graph showing the percentage contribution of each of the individual metals compounds to the overall total.
+The concentrations vary somewhat from year to year, but not as much as the C1 through C2 compounds of the VOC section.
+It should be noted here that although the chromium concentrations appear to make up a large portion of the metals composition, the compound was never detected at levels above the MDL in 2016.